Coastal Grizzly Habitat and the Great Bear Rainforest

 Despite this knowledge, grizzly populations and habitat loss across BC are following the same path as much of the lower American states.
 There are now eleven ‘threatened’ grizzly bear population units in BC and one quarter of the province is either without grizzlies (8%) or occupied by threatened populations (16%).

 Until very recently, inaccessibility protected BC’s central coast from the large-scale industrial logging that has severely altered landscapes in adjacent southeast Alaska, other parts of BC, and the Pacific Northwest.
 Because of this remoteness, the original biota has remained largely intact and natural ecological and evolutionary processes on the central coast operate much as they have throughout recent history.
-This is a modern rarity on the planet.
-However much of this may change.

 Logging and roads impact grizzly habitat